Skip to content

 Where to Go Next

-Hardhat provides a powerful environment for developing, testing, and deploying smart contracts on Asset Hub.
+Hardhat provides a powerful environment for developing, testing, and deploying smart contracts on Polkadot Hub.
 Its plugin architecture allows seamless integration with PolkaVM through the hardhat-resolc and hardhat-revive-node plugins.

 Explore more about smart contracts through these resources: